 We regularly read about wars both past and present.
 Yet there are few of us who truly know what it's like to be there.
 The accounts below are told by the brave men and women who fought on the front lines, as well as those intrepid reporters who documented war in person.
-From World War II to the battlefields of Vietnam, these seven works provide insight into the triumphs and terrors of armed conflict.
+From World War II to the battlefields of Vietnam, these eight works provide insight into the triumphs and terrors of armed conflict.

 We Were Soldiers Once . . . and Young